noruzzamans/Quick-Checkout-Direct-Checkout-Button-Quick-View-for-WooCommerce/README.txt

 = What is quick checkout? =
 Optimize your WooCommerce experience with our Quick Checkout plugin, designed to streamline the checkout process.
 Say goodbye to unnecessary steps by bypassing the shopping cart page entirely.
 Enhance user convenience with an "Add to Cart" button on each product, seamlessly redirecting customers to the checkout page.
 Simplify your online shopping journey for improved efficiency and satisfaction.

+= What is a one page checkout? =
+Optimize your online shopping journey with our one-page checkout – seamlessly access cart contents, payment details, and shipping options all in one place for a swift and efficient checkout experience.

 = How do I make WooCommerce checkout faster? = Accelerate WooCommerce checkout speed effortlessly for a seamless online shopping experience with our optimization solutions.